-After a new device is in use, assess continued satisfaction with the product through follow-up monitoring and respond to those issues not identified or considered during the evaluation period.
-In addition, some facilities may wish to assess post-implementation compliance with use of the safety feature.
+After a new device is in use, assess continued satisfaction with the product through fol¬low-up monitoring and respond to those issues not identified or considered during the evaluation period.
+In addition, some organizations may wish to assess post-implementation compliance with the manufacturer's instructions for use.
 Each product selection team will need to consider the most effective and efficient way to perform post-implementation monitoring.